nurielleve/software-design/docs/assignment3.md

 Associations:

-⋅⋅⋅This class is the parent class of TeamManager and LeagueManager.
+This class is the parent class of TeamManager and LeagueManager.
 There is an inheritance relationship between them.

 ### LeagueManager